unpoly/unpoly2-slides/slides.md

 This emits a new event `up:layer:aborted`.

-We already learnt that user navigation now aborts existing requests.
+We already learnt that user navigation now aborts existing requests.\
 You may opt in and out of this with the `{ solo }` flag.

+---

 Tooltips are gone